Man City have held off a Liverpool title challenge before, are they ready to do it again?

 Man City have held off a Liverpool title challenge before - are they ready to do it again?

-The last time Manchester City were in a slugger’s duel at the top of the table with Liverpool, they had a pretty easy time of it when they visited Everton.
+The last time Manchester City were in a slugger’s duel at the top of the Premier League table with Liverpool, they had a pretty easy time of it when they visited Everton.

 Goodison Park essentially shrugged its shoulders in February 2019 when goals from Gabriel Jesus and Aymeric Laporte secured a 2-0 victory for Pep Guardiola’s side, safe in the knowledge that they hadn’t helped their bitter rivals and their hopes of ending a 30-year wait for the title.